Not everyone can ride fast, but equally not everyone can ride slowly.

 It actually takes a bit of talent and training to ride slowly and it’s something that the police learn, not just for parades where they might be escorting royalty or pollies, but for control of their bike.

-Possibly the best display of slow riding I’ve ever seen is by police in motorcades.
+Possibly the best display of slow riding I’ve seen is by police in motorcades and at motogymkhanas.

-Five years ago at the Harley 105th anniversary celebrations in Milwaukee I spoke with a police officer who was competing in the annual police riding competition which was being staged in the carpark at the celebrations.
+I spoke with an American police officer who was competing in the annual police riding competition at the Harley 105th anniversary celebrations in Milwaukee in 2008.

 I asked him for some tips on riding slow and steady.